Homeowners and Renters Tax Credit Program

 The SALGHS Program provides monthly financial assistance to eligible County residents.
 For low and moderate income seniors, the program provides access to assisted living in small group homes which are licensed by the Department of Health and Mental Hygiene for four to 16 residents.

 The Maryland Department of Housing and Community Development (DHCD) in partnership with the Maryland Department of Aging has undertaken a pilot project to promote accessibility-related improvements to the homes of seniors.
 These improvements may include, among others, the installation of grab bars and railings, widening of doorways and installation of ramps.

 Programs and services from the federal, state and local government have financial eligibility guidelines, which are subject to frequent updates.
 For more information, refer directly to the program you are interested in.

 - Supplemental Nutrition Assistance Program (SNAP) Eligibility

 - Maryland Energy Assistance Program (MEAP)

 - Medicare costs at a glance

 Tax Aide Counseling

-The AARP Tax-Aide program, in collaboration with the Baltimore County Department of Aging, will provide free tax preparation and electronic filing services at select senior centers and other locations beginning in February 2023.
+The AARP Tax-Aide program, in collaboration with the Baltimore County Department of Aging, provides free tax preparation and electronic filing services at select senior centers and other locations during tax season.